Photon emissions from Kerr equatorial geodesic orbits: PEP and MOB for emitters on different orbits

 First we consider the marginal trapped emitters from the ISCO $\M {MT}_\isco$, which have $E_s=E_{\isco}$ and $l_s=l_{\isco}$.
 The PEP $P(r_s)$ and MOB $z_\mob(r_s)$ only depend on black hole spin $a$.
 For several values of $a$, the results of $P(r_s)$ and $z_\mob(r_s)$ are shown in Fig.~\ref{fig:mtisco}.
 As the source radius $r_s$ is decreased from the ISCO for each given spin, the PEP $P_{,i}(r_s)$ along ingoing orbits decrease rapidly (solid curve in Fig.~\ref{fig:mtisco}) while the PEP $P_{,o}(r_s)$ along outgoing orbits decrease much gently (dashed curve in Fig.~\ref{fig:mtisco}).
 In addition, as $r_s$ is decreased from the ISCO, the MOB $z_{\mob,o}(r_s)$ increases monotonically while $z_{\mob,i}(r_s)$ increases at the beginning and decreases rapidly after reaching its maximum value.
 The maximum value of $z_{\mob,i}(r_s)$ is obtained at the radius $r^\prime_s\in(r_p,r_\ast)$ and we can see that $z_{\mob,i}(r_s)=z_{\mob,o}(r_s)$ in the region of $r_s>r_s^\prime$.
 To compare the value of $r_{0}$ with the radius of horizon $r_H$ and the radius of the ISCO $r_{\isco}$ for ingoing $\M{MT}_{\isco\pm,i}$ emitters, we define \be k_\pm=\f{r_{0\pm}}{r_H+r_{\isco\pm}}. \ee We show some numerical results for $k_\pm$ and several characteristic radii in Table~\ref{table:datas}.
 We can see that for both prograde and retrograde $\M{MT}_{\isco\pm,i}$ emitters, the values $k_\pm$ are all in the range $0.43\sim0.50$.
-In \cite{Igata:2021njn}, photon escaping from ingoing and prograde plunging emitters from the ISCO has been studied, where the authors found that $r_{z+}<r_{0+}$ and $r_{0+}$ is at roughly the middle point between the horizon and the ISCO.
-These emitters are called the ``plunging'' emitter from the ISCO in \cite{Igata:2021njn}, which in our notation are specified as $\M{MT}_{\isco+,i}$.
-From Fig.~\ref{fig:mtisco} and Table~\ref{table:datas}, we can see that our results for $\M{MT}_{\isco+,i}$ agree with those in \cite{Igata:2021njn} up to a correction\footnote{The corresponding photon parameters for $z_{\mob,i}$ in the region $r_{p+}<r_s<r_{\isco+}$ should be $(\l,\eta,\s_r)=(\l^\prime,0,-1)$ with $\l^\prime$ being a value in the range of $\td\l(r_{p+})<\l^\prime<\l_1(r_s;0)$ [see Eqs.~\eqref{criticalpara} and \eqref{lambda12}], but in \cite{Igata:2021njn} the parameters were taken as $(\l,\eta,\s_r)=(\l_1(r_s,0),0,1)$.} of $z_{\mob,i}$ in the region $r_{p+}<r_s<r_{\isco+}$ (see Appendix \ref{app:mob} for details).
-Moreover, our results also show that for both prograde and retrograde ``plunging'' emitters from the ISCO (i.e., $\M{MT}_{\isco\pm,i}$), the PEP are always greater than $1/2$ and the MOB is positive at least until the middle point of the horizon and the ISCO.